 - Possibly an MRI to rule out other underlying and/or contributing conditions of the tissues.

 - Postural evaluation of the shoulder, ribcage, and head/neck.

 Chiropractic Treatments For Frozen Shoulder

-At Total Health Chiropractic we have consistently had fantastic results with our clients experiencing frozen shoulder.
-We use shoulder joint and neck mobilization techniques together with neck extension traction to reduce the pressure on the shoulder region.
-Home range of motion and spinal flexibility and stability exercises ensure that our results are not short lived.
+At Total Health Chiropractic Singapore, we have consistently had fantastic results with our clients experiencing frozen shoulder.
+Our chiropractors use shoulder joint and neck mobilization techniques together with neck extension traction to reduce the pressure on the shoulder region.
+Home range of motion and spinal flexibility and stability exercises ensure that our results are not short-lived.